Read This First

 Prompt 2: Provide 10 salient examples of English terms that have experienced dramatic evolutionary changes in their meanings.

-10 Salient Examples of Words with Drastically Changed Meanings makes the argument visible in practice.
+A concrete case shows what 10 Salient Examples of Words with Drastically Changed Meanings explains and where it strains.

-The section works by contrast: 10 Salient Examples of Words with Drastically Changed Meanings as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: 10 Salient Examples of Words with Drastically Changed Meanings as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are 10 Salient Examples of Words with Drastically Changed Meanings, The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, and Unsuccessful Attempts to Change Word Meanings.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through 10 Salient Examples of Words with Drastically Changed Meanings, The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, and Unsuccessful Attempts to Change Word Meanings.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Originally meant “inspiring wonder” or “worthy of awe” in the context of awe-inspiring.
 Over time, its meaning shifted to denote something very bad or unpleasant.